hvuvuzella/Group5-Software3/AboutTheTeam.md

 ### Welcome to Group5-Software-3's group repository.

-_Here you can find a little bit about what our favourit hobbies/interests are ✨
+_Here you can find a little bit about what our favourite hobbies/interests are_ ✨

 **Helen Vu**